🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 Genuine humans with normal account behavior.
 Profile picture, posts, normal follower-to-following ratio, regular activity.
 This is the only segment that converts.

-For a healthy creator, you want Real Followers at 65% or above.
-Below 60% and the creator has either bought a lot of followers or has accumulated a lot of low-quality follows over time.
+Healthy target: 65% or above.
+Below 60% means the creator has either bought followers or accumulated low-quality follows over time.

 2. Influencers

-Other creators following them — usually because the creator engages back, posts in the right communities, or has appeared in the same campaigns.
+Other creators following them — usually because the creator engages back, posts in the right communities, or appeared in the same campaigns.
 Useful for reach inside the creator economy, but these accounts don't buy products.
-They follow for content reference and competitive watching.

 Healthy band: 5–15%.
-Above 20% means the creator is mostly visible to other influencers, which is fine for B2B-to-creators content but won't move your DTC brand.
+Above 20% means the creator is mostly visible to other influencers — fine for B2B-to-creators content, but won't move your DTC brand.

 3. Mass Followers